Putting a Face to Forgetting: Continual Learning meets Mechanistic Interpretability: Experiments with the feature-reader model

 \subsection{Results}

 \paragraph{Worst- and best-case scenarios}

-To test the predictions of our formal analysis (\cref{sec:quantifying_forgetting}), we test two conditions: \texttt{full} (predicted worst case), where each task activates all the features ($\Sigma_{i,j} >0 \quad \forall i,j$) but resamples contributions ($\bm \beta^{(t)}$) to create misaligned task vectors ($\bm v^{(t)}$) per \cref{theorem:loss_change_bound}, and \texttt{none} (predicted best case), which uses disjoint feature sets ($\Sigma^{(B)}_{ii} \approx 0$ for task A features) to prevent updates per \cref{lemma:phi_update}.
-The results in \cref{fig:shared_features} align with theory: \texttt{none} exhibits no accuracy forgetting, whereas \texttt{full} suffers complete accuracy loss.
-At the feature level, we find capacity degradation, mainly from fading (overlap does not increase until the last task, see the bottom-left plot), and a reduction in $\gamma$, indicating increasing readout misalignment.
+To test the predictions of \cref{sec:dynamics}, we vary feature coactivation and contribution across tasks. \Cref{fig:shared_features} shows two extremes: \texttt{Full}, where all features are coactive across tasks but only task-specific features have nonzero contribution, $\beta^{(B)}_i \approx 0$ for task $A$ features); and \texttt{None}, where tasks use disjoint feature sets ($\Sigma^{(B)}_{ii} \approx 0$), shielding task A features per \cref{cor:best_case}.
+In line with our predictions, we found that \texttt{Full} produces the most forgetting: coactive but uninformative features ($\beta_i^{(B)} \approx 0$) receive no stabilizing gradient signal, causing capacity to degrade through increasing overlap and fading.
+Furthermore, the negative misalignment indicates that the probe is increasingly reading task-irrelevant features, since misalignment is computed over all active features.
+For an extended analysis on task similarity beyond these two extreme cases, please refer to \cref{apx:extended_toy_experiments}.

-\paragraph{Readout saturation worsens capacity forgetting} We next examine how the volume of activation space covered by readouts affects forgetting.
-Intuitively, increasing the number of probes reduces the chance that any feature remains orthogonal to all probes, thereby limiting its invulnerability to the gradient signal.
-We focus on the \texttt{full} scenario, since \texttt{none} remains unaffected (\cref{lemma:phi_update}). \Cref{fig:readout_saturation} shows that expanding the number of probes amplifies capacity loss, consistent with the intuition.
+\paragraph{Readout saturation amplifies forgetting and capacity degradation} We next examine how the volume of activation space covered by readouts affects forgetting.
+We focused on the \texttt{Full} scenario, since \texttt{None} remains unaffected (\cref{cor:best_case}).
+In \cref{sec:dynamics}, we predicted that increasing the number of probes reduces the chance that any feature remains orthogonal to all probes, thereby limiting its invulnerability to the gradient signal.
+Consistent with this analysis, we found in \cref{fig:readout_saturation} that expanding the number of probes amplifies capacity degradation and leads to forgetting.